 If you wash your hair every other day, work the purple shampoo into your hair care regimen once or twice weekly.
 If you notice that your locks look a little bit less lustrous, cut back on the purple shampoo.

 Also, remember that purple shampoo isn’t a substitute for your regular shampoo but a tool that allows your hair to retain its original color.
+So, you should use both purple shampoo and regular shampoo.

 If you’re concerned about damaging or dying your locks, leave the shampoo on your hair for less than the recommended time.